YonatanReuvenIsraeli/Windows-To-Go-Creation-Tool/README.md

 - Arm64 Windows installations support UEFI only.
 - x86/x64 Windows To Go installations support both legacy BIOS and UEFI.
 - Arm64 Windows To Go installations support UEFI only.

+## Notes:
+- 3 unused drive letters are needed for standard Windows installation.
+- 2 unused drive letters are needed for Windows To Go installation.